 The technical interview is usually with an Associate who has been around for a while.
-A more junior professional typically conducts this early technical screen because they are the closer to the nuts and bolts of modeling and market analysis than the senior professionals.
-At this point, you should be prepared to answer technical and industry questions about how to value real estate, the main property types and how they differ from one another, what type of real estate investments you think are in favor, among a number of other potential questions.
+A junior professional typically conducts this early technical screen because they are closer to the nuts and bolts of modeling and market analysis than the senior professionals.
+At this point, you should be prepared to answer technical and industry questions about how to value real estate, the main property types and how they differ from one another, and what type of real estate investments you think are in favor, among a number of other potential questions.

 Round 3: Superday interviews

-While the first two interviews are often done remotely the final superday interview is always conducted in person.
+While the first two interviews are often done remotely, the final Superday interview is always conducted in person.

-Of course due to COVID-19 superdays in 2021 will likely all be virtual.
+Of course, due to COVID-19, superdays in 2021 will likely all be virtual.

-The superday is likely to conclude with a modeling test and potentially a case study.
+The Superday is likely to conclude with a modeling test and potentially a case study.

 Real Estate Modeling Test

 The modeling test is often the biggest challenge for many candidates.
 Poor performance on the modeling test is often enough to derail an otherwise stellar candidate.
 But with enough preparation, anyone can ace these tests.
-The most common modeling test is 2-3 hours long and you can expect to:
+The most common modeling test is 2-3 hours long, and you can expect to:

 - Perform common Excel functions